Classical and consecutive pattern avoidance in rooted forests: Consecutive pattern avoidance in forests

 \begin{definition} A \textit{twig collection} is a nonempty set of twigs in which the child label sets of the twigs are disjoint.
 A twig collection is \textit{proper} if each of the twigs is proper and all the vertex labels among the twigs are distinct.

 A \textit{parent vertex} (resp.\ \textit{child vertex}) of a twig collection $W$ is a parent vertex (resp.\ child vertex) of a twig in $W$.

 The \textit{child label set} of a twig collection $W$ is the set of labels of the child vertices of $W$ (i.e., the union of the child label sets of the twigs of $W$).
-The \textit{label set} of a proper twig collection $W$ is the set of labels of the vertices of $W$. \end{definition} Note that a twig collection consisting only of proper twigs is not necessarily a proper twig collection.
+The \textit{label set} of a proper twig collection $W$ is the set of labels of the vertices of $W$. \end{definition} Note that a twig collection consisting only of proper twigs is not necessarily a proper twig collection, though this distinction will be irrelevant once we prove \cref{lem:gamma-child-vertex-labels-permutation}.

 \begin{definition} A $\sigma$-nice forest $F$ (resp.\ tree $T$) has a \textit{decomposition} into a proper twig collection $W$, where every odd-depth vertex $v$ of $F$ (resp.\ in $T$), along with its children, becomes a twig in $W$.
 We then say that $F$ (resp.\ $T$) is \textit{constructed from $W$}.
 Given a proper twig collection $W$, let $F_\sigma(W)$ (resp.\ $T_\sigma(W)$) be the number of $\sigma$-nice forests (resp.\ trees) constructed from $W$. \end{definition} The fact that $W$ is a proper twig collection follows from the definition of a $\sigma$-nice forest.